masaki95/doctral-experiment-course-sensing-technology/README.md

 ※The vibration sound from the speaker has been already made by Takeuchi.
 (We can't tell you how to create it because of the plan to have the patent)

+1. FetchData.ino
+ - Run a code to fetch the data from a pressure sensor with the Arduino serial monitor.
+ - Copy it and paste and extract the 1000 datas of all users (Wu and takeuchi) and save .csv files ()
+ -